johnmcbride/CitrixServices/README.md

 ## What products will be added the library?

-Roughly the first target will be the Citrix XenServer abstraction, with the XenApp powershell and NetScaler abstrations next.
-Thats the initial plan, but as with everything open source, feel free to fork it and work on the abstraction that interests you!
+Roughly the first target will be the Citrix XenServer abstraction, with the XenApp powershell and NetScaler abstractions next.
+That's the initial plan, but as with everything open source, feel free to fork it/branch it and work on the abstraction that interests you!

 ## Contribute
-We are activly looking for anybody to contribute.
+We are actively looking for anybody to contribute.
 Everybody is welcome but our only requirement is that you **be nice and helpful**.

 Use this forum both as a learning and teaching platform! :)
 Whether you know how to code or not, come join and help build the project.